ksilin/jpa/jpa2-notes/8-jpql.md

 #### Map joins

 Use `KEY` and `VALUE` operators to access the enties of a map. `VALUE` is the default.
 See p.221.
 To access the whole entry, use the `ENTRY` keyword.
 It can be only used in `SELECT` clauses. `KEY` and `VALUE` can also be used in `WHERE` and `HAVING` clauses.
-JPA is not able to join the source entitiy against map values.
+JPA is not able to join the source entity against map values.

 #### Outer joins p.221